 Indian companies are required to report the details of the receipt of the amount of consideration for issue of shares / convertible debentures, through an AD bank, together with a copy of the FIRC evidencing the receipt of the remittance (in the Advance Reporting Form) along with the Know Your Customer report on the non-resident investor from the overseas bank remitting the amount not later than 30 days from the date of receipt of the amount of consideration.
-The report would be acknowledged by the Regional Office concerned, which will allot a Unique Identification Number (UIN) for the amount reported.
+First we need to be registered as Entity Master in firms portal and then to be registered as Business user for filings with RBI.

 Form FC-GPR has to be duly filled up and signed by Managing Director/Director/Secretary of the Company and submitted to the Authorised Dealer of the company.
 The following documents have to be submitted along with Form FC-GPR:

 - A certificate from the Company Secretary of the company